SpockBotMC/RikerBot/ReadMe.rst

  The Next Generation of Minecraft Bot
 --------------------------------------

-Development repo for a C++20/Python based Minecraft bot.
-Not much to see here right now.
+A C++20/Python Minecraft bot under heavy development.
+If you don't like what you see today, come back tomorrow!
+Features are arriving fast!

 Things Riker can do today:
  * Full protocol support, including authentication, targeting the latest